Mexican Caramel Flan is a delicious traditional Mexican Dessert recipe. Easy creamy vanilla egg custard with a sweet homemade caramel sauce.

 - Whisk the eggs until well beaten.

-- Add in sweetened condensed milk, evaporated milk and vanilla extract until smooth.
+- Add in cream cheese, sweetened condensed milk, evaporated milk and vanilla extract until smooth.

 - Pour over the sauce evenly.